|

 returns us once again, inexorably, to the issue at hand:

 who is asking the question?
+In exasperation,

 we might paraphrase St. Augustines celebrated